 Recording Video at Events

-Before you start recording video, you should work with your AV provider to decide how many cameras are necessary and where they should be placed.
-During live events, cameras often keep a tight shot on the speaker for image magnification (also called “IMAG”) so people in the back of the room can see the speaker on the screens surrounding the stage.
+Before you start recording video, your AV provider will decide how many cameras are necessary and where they should be placed.
+During live events, cameras often keep a tight shot on the speaker for image magnification (also called 'IMAG') so people in the back of the room can see the speaker on the screens surrounding the stage.
 However, for a recording, it might be helpful to have another camera recording the entire stage to give a better feel for the whole event.